 Step 4: Generate a Deposition Summary

 The AI summary feature produces a structured overview of the deposition.
-While it should not replace a carefully prepared deposition digest, it serves as an excellent first draft.
-The summary captures the main topics covered, key admissions, and significant testimony — giving the reviewing attorney a map of the deposition before diving into details.
+It shouldn't replace a carefully prepared deposition digest, but it works well as a first draft.
+The summary captures the main topics covered, key admissions, and significant testimony, giving the reviewing attorney a map of the deposition before diving into details.

 Step 5: Extract Action Items